 During the summer of 2013, Szwei interned with the concerts and touring team for Jazz at Lincoln Center.
 She helped catalog over 25,000 discs for the center's new CD library.
 The job came with fabulous perks, too: "I am able attend rehearsals for upcoming concerts.
 Recently I was invited to observe the Jazz at Lincoln Center Orchestra, NY Philharmonic, and the Nighthawks Orchestra," Szwei said.

-Juella Baltonado (Class of '15) has worked with The Martina Arroyo Foundation Inc., performing during Summer 2013 as a chorus member in the foundation's production of Offenbach's Les Contes D'Hoffmann (The Tales of Hoffman).
+Juella Baltonado (Class of '15) has worked with The Martina Arroyo Foundation Inc. as an assistant stage manager and under the assistant administrative director.
+During the summer of 2013, she also performed as a chorus member in the foundation's production of Offenbach's Les Contes D'Hoffmann (The Tales of Hoffman).